chelseaharalson/BitcoinMining/Results/README.txt

 sbt "project project1" "run 4"
 sbt "project project1" "run 128.227.205.151"

+The source code is in: ChelseaMetcalf_COP5615_Project1/project1/src/main/scala/project1

 In the code, the variables workSize and cycles in Boss.scala are meant to be changed.
 The cycles variable represents how many actors are spawned.
 I changed these two things when testing.
 The version of the project that I am turning in now has a work size default at 1,000,000 and cycles at 8.

 I closed the workers and boss once they were all done mining.
 But, I could easily have left the boss open to accept more requests from workers by commenting out the context.system.shutdown line of code.

 Also, I connected on port 8397 by default, but that could be adjusted to whatever port the user wants to connect on.

+For generating the hashes, I used the Hasher library, which is a small Scala library for generating hashes. (https://github.com/Nycto/Hasher) I also converted the numbers to hex.

 ----------------------------------------------------------------------------------------